 Margarine usually tops butter when it comes to the health of the heart.
 Margarine is made from vegetable oils, so it contains unsaturated good fats.
 These types of fat help reduce low-density lipoprotein (LDL).
 Also, margarine is a non-dairy option for butter substitutes.

-Whether you avoid butter for dietary reasons or simply run out of your stash, there are plenty of substitutes you can use in its place and still end up with delicious results.
+Whether you avoid butter for dietary reasons or simply run out of your stash, there are plenty of substitutes you can use in their place and still end up with delicious results.
 Because you’re changing the makeup of a recipe by substituting butter with another ingredient, some recipes might require a bit of experimentation with different substitutes until you find what works best.